Listen to the Podcast

 Hey, this is Sasha Evdakov and welcome to another episode of let’s talk stocks, in today’s episode, episode number 94, I’ll be talking about trading penny stocks in the stock market, we’ll talk about some of the theory, the advantages and some of the risks that go along with trading penny stocks.

-We’ll spend about 30 to 40 minutes as usual on this lesson and I’ll try to condense and compress as much knowledge and information about penny stocks in that time frame that I have a load.
+We’ll spend about 30 to 40 minutes as usual on this lesson, and I’ll try to condense and compress as much knowledge and information about penny stocks in that time frame that I have a load.

-It’s not going to give you everything to trading penny stocks in the world, but it’ll definitely give you some insight to trading some of the smaller companies, the penny stocks, why I personally don’t trade penny stocks, why I prefer to trade other stocks, but I understand that there’s a demand for trading penny stocks, a demand for that interest, that information of how to trade penny stocks, at least from my perspective.
+It’s not going to give you everything to trading penny stocks in the world, but it’ll definitely give you some insight to trading some of the smaller companies, the penny stocks, why I don’t trade penny stocks, why I prefer to trade other stocks, but I understand that there’s a demand for trading penny stocks, a demand for that interest, that information of how to trade penny stocks, at least from my perspective.

-This video should give you some more of that insight, because for some people it’s a great way to do their trading, and for other people you might want to focus on other things, so whether you’re interested in trading penny stocks or not, this video should still give you some insight to the market as a whole and looking at some other factors when evaluating stocks and looking at stocks, trading stocks, getting in, getting out of positions, because the theory and the concepts are very similar, so I do want to spend a little more time on penny stocks specifically, simply because I don’t spend that much time on them, and I know that there’s demand for that information and this video should open up your eyes a little more to some of the lower priced stocks.
+This video should give you some more of that insight, because for some people it’s a great way to do their trading, and for other people you might want to focus on other things, so whether you’re interested in trading penny stocks or not, this video should still give you some insight to the market as a whole and looking at some other factors when evaluating stocks and looking at stocks, trading stocks, getting in, getting out of positions, because the theory and the concepts are very similar, so I do want to spend a little more time on penny stocks individually, just because I don’t spend that much time on them, and I know that there’s demand for that information and this video should open up your eyes a little more to some of the lower priced stocks.

 That’s what we’ll be talking about in this episode, episode number 94.